 The analysis of separate subtrees showed a significant decrease in AIC scores (see Table 1).
 In the best-fitting model (ΔAIC = −207.56), a transition in the model of karyotype evolution was observed in each of the analyzed subtrees except for the subtree 4 (clade 4, SDC+FAEC; Fig. 2, Appendices C-D).
 In this case, subtree 4 and 5 displayed the same model, a Base_Num model, with 0.07 fission events/Myr, 0.70 fusion events/Myr and a rate of base-number multiplication of 0.2e-3 events/Myr with a base haploid number x = 13.
 Further transitions are inferred for subtrees 1 (FAEC clade excluding subtree 3), 2 (non-Siderostictae Carex) and 3 (C4 Cyperus lineage).
 Because these transitions include linear rates parameters, we specify the events per chromosome number and million years (hereafter iMyr) and the range of fission and fusion rates using the minimum and maximum chromosome number in each subtree (see Appendix E).

 Table 1.
 Akaike information criterion (AIC) values, difference (ΔAIC) from the null scenario (no transitions) and AIC weights for each scenario.
-Importance weights for no transition scenario and for each clade appear on the right side of the table.
+Importance weights for no transition scenario and for each clade appear together with brief comments on the right side of the table.